tldr-pages/tldr/pages/linux/resize2fs.md

 # resize2fs

-> Resize an ext2, ext3 or ext4 file system.
+> Resize an ext2, ext3 or ext4 filesystem.
-> Does not resize the underlying partition.
-> File system must be unmounted.
+> Does not resize the underlying partition, and the filesystem must be unmounted.

-- Automatically resize file system:
+- Automatically resize a filesystem:

 `resize2fs {{/dev/sdXN}}`

-- Resize the file system to 40G with a percentage completion bar:
+- Resize the filesystem to a size of 40G, displaying a progress bar:

 `resize2fs -p {{/dev/sdXN}} 40G`

-- Shrink the file system to its minimum possible size:
+- Shrink the filesystem to its minimum possible size:

 `resize2fs -M {{/dev/sdXN}}`